 A rough mapping that holds up in practice.

-For solo founders and two-person agencies, Folk or HubSpot's free tier.
-Folk if the work is mostly relationship management with light pipeline structure.
-HubSpot if you expect to scale and want to avoid a migration later.
+Folk if the work is relationship management with light pipeline structure.
+HubSpot free if you expect to scale and want to avoid a migration later.

-For three to ten person boutique agencies, HubSpot free or Pipedrive.
-HubSpot wins if you anticipate adding marketing automation or running content/inbound alongside the new business motion.
-Pipedrive wins if you want the simplest possible pipeline tool and you are confident you will not need the broader feature set.
+HubSpot wins if you anticipate adding marketing automation or inbound alongside new business.
+Pipedrive wins if you want the simplest possible pipeline tool.

-For ten to fifty person mid-size agencies, HubSpot paid (Sales Hub Professional or higher) is almost always the answer.
-The custom object support, workflow automation, and reporting depth are what separates the mid-market tier from the lighter alternatives, and the cost is justified once you have a dedicated new business team and a separate account management function.
+Custom object support, workflow automation, and reporting depth are what separate the mid-market tier, and the cost is justified once you have a dedicated new business team and a separate account function.

 Where the standard advice falls short